artstew/runIfOrAllEach/README.md

 andOr (settings: or, all, each) -

-“or” (default) will check check if true starting at the first “case” - if true will output “then” variable - if false will check the next “case” and so on - if no “case”s are true will output “default” variable (optional).
+“or” (default) will check if true starting at the first “case” - if true will output “then” variable - if false will check the next “case” and so on - if no “case”s are true will output “default” variable (optional).

 “all” will check each statement and will include each “case”s “then” variable (optional) if true or it’s “else” variable (optional) if false.